Community Supported Agriculture

 Who are the Farmers?
 What is their Practice?

-For this CSA pilot model, we will be collaborating with three farmers from Majdal El Meouch, a town in the Chouf Region: Tony Khalil, Georges Tekle, and Rabih Saber.
+For this CSA pilot model, we were collaborating with three farmers from Majdal El Meouch, a town in the Chouf Region: Tony Khalil, Georges Tekle, and Rabih Saber.

 They have been receiving training and coaching for the last two years to support their transition from chemical farming into more sustainable practices.
 They are shifting towards the use of ancestral and innovative methods that promote the efficient use of natural resources, increase soil fertility, and minimise negative environmental impacts.
 Transitioning from conventional farming into agroecology is a gradual and delicate process as it entails rebuilding the natural ecosystem of the land which has often been severely damaged due to previous harmful practices.
 In the case of these three farmers, they are progressively introducing ecological applications with the goal of eventually becoming completely free of synthetic chemicals, and sustaining their farms and their livelihoods through an agroecological system.